 In 1980 a group of sisters moved to Nongkhai, NE Thailand to begin a village development programme.
 Utilizing the weaving skills of the women, they set up a skills training programme, incorporating a residential facility for people living with HIV/AIDS.

 In 1989 sisters moved to Pattaya, a red light district.
 They developed the Fountain of Life Women’s Centre and Children’s centre to support and provide education and skills training for socially disadvantaged women, girls and children especially those exploited by the tourism industry, prostitution and trafficking.

 In 1996 the sisters started a youth centre in Chiang Rai in the North of Thailand for hill tribe women girls and children who are at risk of being trafficked.
 Most of the hill tribe peoples are undocumented migrants who inhabit the Thai-Burma-Laos triangle border.
 The sisters assist them in getting their documentation, provide primary and secondary level education through the Government Adult Education Program, skills training, scholarships, health education and outreach services.

 In 2006 the sisters started work in Phuket a tourist area in the South of Thailand.
 Currently there is the “Home of Hope” a temporary shelter for pregnant mothers, teenage mothers and students, pregnant migrant workers from the Mekong region, and pregnant mothers in abusive relations and have nowhere to go to.
 They also run a skills training centre for women and girls exploited by the tourism industry.
-Through the day care centre they are able to provide education to migrant Burmese children in Phuket since there are no educational facilities for them.

 In 2013 the Sisters were asked to run the Wild Flower Home (WFH) Project in Chiengmai.